VIAME/VIAME/examples/hello_world_pipeline/README.rst

 ============================

 This document corresponds to `this runable example`_ of `these example simple plugins`_, alongside `these example plugin templates`_.
-Additionally, all of the last can be found in [viame-install]/examples/hello_world_pipeline folder, [viame-source]/plugins/hello_world folder, and [viame-source]/plugins/templates folder in a VIAME installation, respectively.
+Additionally, all of the former can be found in [viame-install]/examples/hello_world_pipeline folder, [viame-source]/plugins/hello_world folder, and [viame-source]/plugins/templates folder in a VIAME installation, respectively.